chonhenry/sta9760_project/readme.md

 - --num_pages: This argument is **optional**.
 Number of times to make a API call.
 If this argument is not given, the script will keep requesting data until all the data has been exhausted.

+- --output: This argument is **optional**.
+If not given, the script will print the results to stdout.
+If given, the script will write the data to a file.

 To use my Docker image and run my code on EC2, first you have to login to Docker from EC2 and pull my image.

 ```